Royal Victorian Order: Precedence

-In the United Kingdom, the wives of male members of all classes also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commanders; relatives of Dames, however, are not assigned any special precedence.
+In the United Kingdom, the wives of male members of all classes also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of Dames, however, are not assigned any special precedence.
 As a general rule, individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.